timappledotcom/timappledotcom/README.md

 ## 🚀 About Me

-🔐 **Cybersecurity Journey**: Currently sharpening my skills at the SANS Cyber Security Academy 🐍 **Python Lover**: Building tools, automating workflows, and solving problems 💻 **OS Agnostic**: Comfortable across Linux, Windows, macOS - the right tool for the job, but lives on Linux 🌐 **IndieWeb Enthusiast**: Believer in owning your digital presence
+🔐 **Cybersecurity Journey**: Just finished sharpening my skills at the SANS Cyber Security Academy 🐍 **Python Lover**: Building tools, running systems, and solving problems 💻 **OS Agnostic**: Comfortable across Linux, Windows, macOS - the right tool for the job, but lives on Linux 🌐 **IndieWeb Enthusiast**: Believer in owning your digital presence